callmechristian/ESP/README.md

 ### Utilizing the available scripts
 The scripts in the main repository were used to identify a model and create statistics and insights for different models.
 While a little bit out of scope, and almost nothing could be included in the report, I'll give a short summary of what everything does.

-1. interpret_* scripts display computed statistics and insights from the generated models (no plots, because there's too many models)
+1. **interpret_*** scripts: display computed statistics and insights from the generated models (no plots, because there's too many models)
-2. classifier_search* scripts implement a custom grid search for 32 or selected models
+2. **classifier_search*** scripts: implement a custom grid search for 32 or selected models
-3. data_* scripts work with the dataset, trim it, encode it, provide statistics about the input data
+3. **data_*** scripts: work with the dataset, trim it, encode it, provide statistics about the input data
-4. randomized_search_* implement a randomized hyperparameter search for the specific models
+4. **randomized_search_*** scripts: implement a randomized hyperparameter search for the specific models
-5. tf_keras_* implement a neural neural network model, but it was more expensive and provided worse results than simple algorithms
+5. **tf_keras_*** scripts: implement a neural neural network model, but it was more expensive and provided worse results than simple algorithms

 random_forest_classifier.py implements the model used for the ESP Application